-On Saturday, the unbeaten Yellowjackets (13-0) knocked that door off its hinges against St. Paul’s School for Girls in the conference championship game at Harford Community College on junior catcher Ellie Henneberg’s single that brought home sophomore second baseman Olivia Sunde in the bottom of the seventh inning to give the top seeds and their coach a first-ever title.
+On Saturday, the unbeaten Yellowjackets (13-0) knocked that door off its hinges by topping St. Paul’s School for Girls, 5-4, in the conference championship game at Harford Community College on junior catcher Ellie Henneberg’s single that brought home sophomore second baseman Olivia Sunde in the bottom of the seventh inning to give the top seeds and their coach a first-ever title.

 “It was a matter of attrition,” Issac said after Chapelgate’s second consecutive postseason walk-off win.

 The coach, in his 15th year at the helm, was alluding to the fact that the second-seeded Gators scored an unearned run to knot the score in the top of he inning on freshman second baseman Katie Hobbs’ clutch single to drive in freshman first baseman Dylan Delaney, who reached on an error and continued to second on a passed ball.

 Henneberg said that her mindset when she stepped into the box against senior right-hander Sidney Hobbs was simple.